JaddotWuzHere/Hydraxia/README.md

 Hydraxia is still in the playtesting stage, and balancing issues and bugs may be prevalent.
 As long as this warning is still here, this pack is not completed yet.

 ## Credits
-Hydraxia was made possible only through the help and support from the PolyhedralDev team, as well as the default Overworld config packaged with Terra, which a lot of edited configs can be found in various assets in Hydraxia.
+Hydraxia was made possible only through the help and support from the PolyhedralDev team, as well as the default Overworld config packaged with Terra, where a lot of edited configs from can be found in various assets in Hydraxia.
 You can check out the pack here: https://github.com/PolyhedralDev/TerraOverworldConfig

 ## Biome List
 A list of screenshots and descriptions of all the biomes included in this pack can be found on the Wiki of this repository (soon).